 An Event of Default will not automatically trigger an acceleration of the Notes.
-In order for the Notes to be accelerated upon an Event of Default, Noteholders representing not less than 50% of the outstanding Class Principal Balance of the Notes must vote to enforce remedies to make such Notes immediately due and payable.
+In order for the Notes to be accelerated upon an Event of Default, Noteholders representing not less than 50% of the outstanding Class Principal Balance of the Notes to which such Event of Default relates, must vote to enforce remedies to make such Notes immediately due and payable.
 To the extent that such vote does not occur, you will have no remedies upon an Event of Default.
 Noteholders may not be successful in obtaining the required percentage of votes required because it may be difficult to locate other investors to facilitate achieving the required voting thresholds.